 Experience in fish farming is crucial, but a bachelor's degree in fisheries management or fisheries science also will prove useful as the industry expands.
 Since fishery managers are primarily managers, administrative skills and scientific and practical knowledge of the processes and operations of fish hatcheries are essential for success.
 Thus, future fishery managers should start as fish hatchery workers or gain practical experience as interns on fish farms.

 Fishery managers must have strong analytical, research, business management, and administrative skills.
 Also, because many of their business decisions rely on cooperation with biologists and other experts, fishery managers need superb oral communication skills.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary earned by first-line supervisors of farming, fishing and forestry workers was $45,340 as of May 2015.
-BLS stated that an eight percent decline in the number of positions for these managers was expected from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary earned by first-line supervisors of farming, fishing and forestry workers was $46,570 as of May 2017.
+BLS stated that a two percent increase in the number of positions for these managers was expected from 2016 to 2026.

 Alternate Career Options